 The process of revenue recognition is crucial for accurately measuring the financial performance of projects.
 It involves thoroughly assessing how much revenue the project has generated based on the total contract amount agreed upon with the client.

-Implementing a robust revenue-securing process ensures that the project team can confidently identify and acknowledge their revenue.
+A robust revenue-securing process ensures the project team can confidently identify and acknowledge their revenue.
 This leads to improved accuracy in financial reporting and provides valuable insights into the actual value of the work being done.

 Once you’ve established the foundation of quality, real-time data and budgeting, you can start optimising your work-in-progress (WIP).